 A share sale is not subject to HST since the transfer of a security is not a taxable supply.
 However, if a company transfers assets in a sale, the transfer of assets is a taxable supply which would be subject to HST.
 Technically then, the Seller must collect, and the Purchaser must pay, HST on the transfer of assets.
 Although the Purchaser would be entitled to a refund of the HST it paid on the asset acquisition (via claiming “input tax credits” on its HST return), such temporary outlay can provide cashflow difficulties for the Purchaser.
 Recognizing this unnecessary burden, the Canadian government established a mechanism to avoid this HST issue, which can be found in section 167 of the Excise Tax Act (Canada) (Canada’s “HST” legislation).
 Section 167 provides the parties to a sale of “all or substantially all the assets of a business” with the ability to file a joint election for HST to not apply to the transaction.
 There are various technical requirements for this section to apply, but it will usually apply to a standard asset sale transaction.
 The HST election must be filed with the CRA with the HST return of the Purchaser in respect of the filing period in which the transaction occurred (although in some cases the election need not actually be filed with the CRA).
 The Seller should have the Purchaser sign an HST indemnity in the event that the Purchaser mistakenly does not file the election in accordance with its obligation to do so.
 Technically, the CRA can assess the Seller for the HST, so the Seller should ensure that the Purchaser follows up with its filing obligation.

 The closing refers to the date on which the transaction is completed, and the ownership of the business is actually transferred to the Purchaser.
 From the closing date and onwards, all income (or loss) of the business belongs to the Purchaser, as well as all liabilities that may arise from the date of the closing (which are not connected with any actions of the Seller that occurred prior to closing).
 On the date of the closing, the remaining balance of the purchase price will be transferred to the Seller.
-Occasionally there will be a certain percentage of the purchase price held back in escrow in the lawyer’s trust account as security in respect of any losses or liabilities that may result from any misrepresentations or actions of the Seller prior to closing.
+Occasionally there will be a certain percentage of the purchase price held back in escrow in the lawyer’s trust account as security in respect of any losses or liabilities that may result from any misrepresentations or actions of the parties.

 If you have sold a business, you should consider proper tax and estate planning.
 In an asset sale, your company sells assets and realizes a tax consequence from the sale.
 However, the cost base of your shares of the company will, in many cases, be nominal.
-This means that if you were to pass away or dispose of the shares of the company which now holds a substantial amount of cash (or investments/real estate purchase with such cash), you will be subject to what is essentially a “double” tax.
+This means that if you were to pass away or dispose of the shares of the company which now holds a substantial amount of cash (or investments/real estate purchased with such cash), you will be subject to what is essentially a “double” tax.
 To ensure that you minimize unnecessary tax liabilities, you should engage in proper post-sale tax and estate planning.

 If you have any questions about a proposed purchase or sale of a business, feel free to call or email us using the icons to the right.